1. Introduction#

 knit("test.Rmd")

-from the R console or run the following in the terminal:
+from the R console, or run in the terminal:

 Rscript -e 'knitr::knit("test.Rmd")'